Much More Than a Job

 The FBI also offers a part-time program for Special Agents (agents must have completed the probationary period).
 This program allows an agent to work between 16 and 32 hours a week, providing extra flexibility to parents.
 In most instances, the part-time agent’s revised work assignment will be determined in such a manner that appropriate consideration is given by the Division Head to the agent’s level of investigative experience, specialized assignments, GS grade, other pertinent skills and the needs of the division.

 What are the opportunities for promotions and pay increases?

 Special Agents enter as GL-10 employees on the law enforcement government pay scale and can advance to the GS-13 grade level in a field, non-supervisory role.
 Special Agents can thereafter qualify for promotion to supervisory, management and executive positions to grades GS-14 and GS-15, as well as to the FBI Senior Executive Service.

 I want to be an FBI “Profiler.”
 Where do I begin the application process?

 The FBI does not have a job called “Profiler.”
 Supervisory Special Agents assigned to the National Center for the Analysis of Violent Crime (NCAVC) at Quantico, VA, perform the tasks commonly associated with “profiling.”
-Despite popular depictions, these FBI Special Agents do not get “vibes” or experience “psychic flashes” while walking around fresh crime scenes.
-In reality, it is an exciting world of investigation and research — a world of inductive and deductive reasoning, crime-solving experience, and knowledge of criminal behavior, facts, and statistical probabilities.
+Despite some popular depictions, these FBI Special Agents do not get “vibes” or experience “psychic flashes” while walking around fresh crime scenes.
+In reality, it is an exciting world of investigation and research — a world of inductive and deductive reasoning, crime-solving experience and knowledge of criminal behavior, facts, and statistical probabilities.